Free@home cloud API concepts

 A scene in the datamodel of the SysAP is represented as a device with a channel with function ID “4800” (0x4800).

-However while these special scene devices may be included in the datamodel, they can currently not be controlled directly by the free@home cloud API: The configuration of scenes is handled completely by the SysAP.
-The intended way to activate a scene using the free@home cloud API is to pair the scene with a switch in the SysAP configuration and then activate the switch.
+However while these special scene devices may be included in the datamodel, they can currently not be controlled directly by the free@home local API: The configuration of scenes is handled completely by the SysAP.
+The intended way to activate a scene using the free@home local API is to pair the scene with a switch in the SysAP configuration and then activate the switch.

 Note that using a virtual device instead of a hardware device is possible, however setting up a virtual device is an advanced concept and may be overkill for this use-case.